Welcome to today's edition of the Rush 24-7 podcast.

 Leave that out of everything you say, and you'll get the desired result you want.

-You mean if Americans think eavesdropping on conversations between Al Qaeda and a terrorist in Wichita is being done to prevent a terror attack, they support that.
+You mean if Americans think eavesdropping on conversations between al-Qaeda and a terrorist in Wichita is being done to prevent a terror attack, they support that.

-But if they think eavesdropping is done simply to infringe on civil liberties, eavesdropping on, say a conversation between you and your brother to discuss the logistics for the next family reunion, they oppose that?
+But if they think eavesdropping is done simply to infringe on civil liberties, eavesdropping on, say, a conversation between you and your brother to discuss the logistics for the next family reunion, they oppose that.

 Well, that's stunning.

-It is mind boggling that the American people would actually What the hell is striking about this?
+It is mind-boggling that the American people would actually, what the hell is striking about this?

-They cause these results striking.
+They call these results striking.

-But my friends, there's more.
+But, my friends, there's more.

 We also read this.